 Originally published by Sarah Moran.
 Last updated by Catharina Cheung.

-These herbal teas may not look very appealing, but you can always rely on them to stop a pimple or two from popping up after a fast-food binge.
-For the uninitiated, the world of leung cha can be daunting and downright confusing.
+Herbal teas may not look very appealing, but you can always rely on them to stop a pimple or two from popping up after a fast-food binge.
+For the uninitiated, the world of herbal tea can be downright confusing.
 That’s why we’re here to guide you through the most common types of herbal tea, what they’re each best for, as well as a pronunciation guide—you’ll be ordering like a true local in no time!
 Refer also to our guide on where to get Chinese herbal teas.

 As its name suggests, this tea is composed of over 20 different kinds of Chinese medicinal herbs.
-While the exact recipe varies from shop to shop, some common ingredients found in 24 Herbs include mulberry leaf, monk fruit (luo han guo), and peppermint.
-The cooling nature of 24 Herbs helps dispel heatiness—known as yeet hei, a TCM concept that every Chinese person seems to instinctively understand but not be able to explain, that has more to do with accumulated “heat” and toxins than actual temperature.
+While the exact recipe varies from shop to shop, some common ingredients found in 24 herbs tea include mulberry leaf, monk fruit (羅漢果; lo4 hon3 gwo2), and peppermint.
+The cooling nature of 24 herbs tea helps dispel “heatiness” (熱氣; jit6 hei3), a traditional Chinese medicine concept that every Chinese person seems to instinctively understand but not be able to explain, that has more to do with accumulated “heat” and toxins than actual temperature.

 Best for: Stress-induced issues (insomnia, fatigue, muscle tension, etc.)

 Ever had those days when you’re just so tired and stressed out that you have no patience to deal with anyone and just can’t function?
 That’s where the Canton love-pes vine tea comes in.
 Made from ingredients such as cane sugar, Canton love-pes vine, dates, and liquorice root, this tea is slightly sweet tasting and can help ease headaches, cleanse the bladder, relieve fatigue, and relieve issues with the urinary tract.